-To overcome the challenge of insufficient real-world underwater images, we adopt a semi-supervised learning framework (see Fig.\ref{fig:semi-supervised}), inspired by the IFM theory.
+To overcome the challenge of insufficient real-world underwater images, we adopt a semi-supervised learning framework (see Fig. \ref{fig:semi-supervised}), inspired by the revised IFM \cite{revised_IFM} theory, embedding physical constraints directly into the learning process to effectively leverage unlabeled data.
 This framework includes a bi-directional supervised scheme and an unsupervised scheme.
-The bi-directional scheme contains a forward-enhancement module, which learns from reference images and uses the estimated IFM parameters to perform UIE, and a backward-degradation module, which uses estimated parameters to degrade the reference images to their real-world degraded counterparts.
-As a result, the bi-directional supervised scheme can learn a more accurate estimation of the parameters using limited real-world data than that learned using a supervised method with a large number of synthetic data.
+The bi-directional scheme contains a forward-enhancement module, which learns from reference images and uses the predicted variables of the revised IFM to perform UIE, and a backward-degradation module, which uses the predicted variables to degrade the reference images to their real-world degraded counterparts.
+As a result, the bi-directional supervised scheme can learn more reliable degradation representations using limited real-world data than that learned using a supervised method with a large number of synthetic data.
 Also, the generalization of the model trained is stronger than that trained using a supervised method with limited real-world data.
 On the other hand, the unsupervised scheme exploits the unlabeled real-world underwater images that we collect.
-A second set of images with different degrees of degradation are generated from these images based on the IFM.
-Two sets of parameters can be estimated using both sets of images respectively.
+A second set of images with different degrees of degradation are generated from these images based on the revised IFM \cite{revised_IFM}.
+Two sets of variables can be estimated using both sets of images, respectively.
 Each set is utilized as the reference for the other set because their IFMs are related.

 \textbf{Bi-directional Supervised Learning}.
-Given a set of labeled training data, we first use the estimated parameters to obtain enhanced results $\hat J^c(x)$.
+Given a set of labeled training data, we first use the predicted variables to obtain enhanced results $\hat J^c(x)$.
 Then we perform the forward-enhancement learning module by minimizing the following loss function:

-Due to the ill-posed nature of the IFM, however, only $\mathcal{L}_{fwd}$ may be insufficient for ensuring the validity of the estimated parameters.
-Therefore, we propose a backward-degradation learning module which degrades clear reference images using the estimated parameters to their degraded counterparts $\hat I^c(x)$.
+Due to the ill-posed nature of the revised IFM, however, only $\mathcal{L}_{\mathrm{fwd}}$ may be insufficient for ensuring the validity of the predicted variables.
+Therefore, we propose a backward-degradation learning module which degrades clear reference images using the predicted variables to their degraded counterparts $\hat I^c(x)$.
 The supervision over the backward-degradation is achieved by minimizing the loss function:

 Inspired by the Retinex \cite{retinex} theory, we further apply Gaussian blur to input images in order to derive the hint of the global ambient light, which is able to boost the training of the A-stream.
 Given the ambient light $\hat A^c$ estimated using the A-stream, we minimize the following loss function: